 After a spritz or two at POLPO Soho to celebrate their collaboration with All’Arco from Venice, The Dumbwaiter hot footed over to Fitzrovia to dine at the recently opened Arros QD.
 Paella was the order of the day – with this version of the traditional rice dish with Iberica press.

-It was to Hampton-in-Arden on Friday night for The Dumbwaiter, where he had the pleasure of staying at the beautiful Hampton Manor, the former estate of Sir Robert Peel which is now home to Peel's restaurant.
-After a glass of Nyetimber (there is a strong focus on British wine), The Dumbwaiter enjoyed a four-course meal, supplied, for the most part, by their own walled garden where they grow much of their produce.
-Especially good was the lamb with lettuce, peas and marjoram, and must not forget the breakfast of superlative smoked salmon and fluffy eggs.
+It was to Hampton-in-Arden on Friday night for The Dumbwaiter.
+He had the pleasure of staying at the beautiful Hampton Manor, the former estate of Sir Robert Peel which is now home to Peel’s restaurant.
+After a glass of Nyetimber (there is a strong focus on British wine), The Dumbwaiter enjoyed a four-course meal.
+It was supplied, for the most part, by their own walled garden where they grow much of their produce.
+Especially good was the lamb with lettuce and peas and marjoram.
+And must not forget the breakfast of superlative smoked salmon and fluffy eggs.
 Well worth the trip out of London.